On Russia's border with Ukraine, fighters and military gear move freely

+BRIEF-Metropolitan Bank And Trust says Ferlou I. Evangelista promoted to senior vice president

+* Promotion of Ferlou I. Evangelista, Nelson G. See to senior vice president Source text for Eikon: Further company coverage:

-VERKHNYAYA OREKHOVKA Russia In Russia's southwestern Rostov region bordering Ukraine, a military-style training camp, a broken down border fence and tracks consistent with armoured personnel carriers or tanks add to a body of evidence of Russian involvement in Ukraine's war.
+VERKHNYAYA OREKHOVKA, Russia Aug 13 In Russia's southwestern Rostov region bordering Ukraine, a military-style training camp, a broken down border fence and tracks consistent with armoured personnel carriers or tanks add to a body of evidence of Russian involvement in Ukraine's war.

 The Kremlin has consistently denied assertions by the West that it is arming, supporting and training separatists fighting to establish an independent state in eastern Ukraine.